vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 description: 'Introducing schemadiff, a best kept secret library available in Vitess'
 ---

 Introducing `schemadiff`, a best kept secret internal `Vitess` library.
-At its core, `schemadiff` is a declarative, programmatic library that can produce an SQL diff of entities: two tables, two views, or two full blown database schemas.
+At its core, `schemadiff` is a declarative, programmatic library that can produce an SQL diff of two entities: tables, views, or full blown database schemas.
 But it then goes beyond that to normalize, validate, export, and even _apply_ schema changes, all declaratively and without having to use a MySQL server.
 Let's dive in to understand its functionality and capabilities.

 ## Some tech specs